Table of Contents

 - Mahatma Gandhi began the Civil Disobedience Movement in 1930.
 It was a practice that involved refusing to obey any orders or laws that were oppressive.
 Consequently, this strategy and its enforcers faced significant violence and brutality.
 But, this did not deter them at all.

 Gandhi’s strategy soon established him as one of the most well-known figures in India’s history and struggle for independence.
-Adding these facts in your essay can help readers develop a clear understanding of Mahatma Gandhi’s prominence and life story.
+Adding these facts to your essay can help readers develop a clear understanding of Mahatma Gandhi’s prominence and life story.

 - Mahatma Gandhi was among the most prominent leaders of India’s Independence Movement.
 He continues to be an inspiration to many.